khoinpd0411/CoreNet/README.md

 # CoreNet: Leveraging Context-Aware Representations via MLP Networks for CTR Prediction

-This is repo of paper "CoreNet: Leveraging Context-Aware Representations via MLP Networks for CTR Prediction" for RecSys 2024 review process.
+This is repo of paper "CoreNet: Leveraging Context-Aware Representations via MLP Networks for CTR Prediction".

 ## Datasets
 Datasets are downloaded from: